HousedHorse/reli2732-final/study.md

 1. Denial
 2. Anger
 3. Bargaining
-    - Bargain with a higher power to influence the outco
+    - Bargain with a higher power to influence the outcome
 4. Depression
 5. Acceptance